-Our Annual Meeting will be webcast on May 11, 2010.
-You are invited to visit [www.oldnational.com](http://www.oldnational.com) at 9:00 a.m.
-Central Daylight Time on May 11, 2010, to access the webcast of the meeting.
+Our Annual Meeting will be webcast on May 19, 2011.
+You are invited to visit www.oldnational.com at 9:00 a.m.
+Eastern Daylight Time on May 19, 2011, to access the webcast of the meeting.
 Registration for the webcast is not required.
-An archived copy of the webcast will also be available on our website through May 10, 2011.
+An archived copy of the webcast will also be available on our website through May 18, 2012.